pr23jat/bumpver-test/README.md

 This is a minimal Python package configured to use BumpVer for automatic versioning.

-Testing new version 1.1 test update update version
+Testing new version 1.1 test
+Update